keyvank/tsp/src/1-compute.md

 Auxillary methods like `snapshot()` in order to make it easier to investigate the internal value of a register.

 ## Chaotic access

+A counter circuit is a perfect example of how computers can remember their state and transition to a new state based on the current one.
+It’s also a fundamental building block for creating more complex digital systems, including computers.

+At the heart of a computer is the CPU, a circuit that fetches and executes instructions one by one from memory.
+With each instruction, it transforms the system's state.

+Let’s focus on the instruction fetching process.
+Instructions are stored in RAM (Random Access Memory), which allows data retrieval from a specific memory cell given its address.
+Since instructions are typically fetched in order, the address can be a sequentially increasing number—which is exactly what a counter circuit provides!

+By connecting a flip-flop-based counter to the RAM’s address lines, we can fetch instructions sequentially, forming the basis of a working instruction cycle.

 Now imagine we have a big number of these 8-bit memory cells which are identified by different addresses.
 We would like to build an electronic component which enabled us to read and write a memory-cell (Out of many memory-cells), given its address.
 We will call it a RAM, since we can access arbitrary and random addresses without losing speed (It's hard to randomly move on a disk-storage).
 In case of a RAM with 256 memory-cells (Each 8-bit), we'll need 17 input wires and 8 output wires.